PeanutBase/BIND_annotation/challenges/README.md

 # Challenges I encounterd during this work

+### CLASS2 FAILS or 'stalls'

+There is a bottleneck in CLASS2 with causes the program to fail or stall.
+The creator of CLASS2 knows of this bottle neck and recommends a fews options.

+- Option 1: Use fewer processors/threads, double the memory and triple the wall time.
+- Option 2: Split the BAM file by chromosome and run each chromosome BAM file individually.
+- Option 3: The creater of CLASS2 wrote [PsiCLASS](https://github.com/splicebox/PsiCLASS) which fixes the bottleneck.
+However, PsiCLASS does require a significant amount of memory.
+I used 200 GB per processor.

 ### Genome BAM file is too big

 Split the BAM file by reference